MicrosoftDocs/ATADocs/ATADocs/Understand/working-with-ata-console.md

 ### Search bar

-On the top of the screen you will find a search bar.
+In the top menu, you will find a search bar.
 You can search for a specific user, computer or groups in ATA.
 To give it a try, just start typing.

 ![ATA console search image](media/ATA-console-search.png)